sanic-org/sanic/guide/content/en/guide/basics/app.md

 .. column::

-    If you call `Sanic.get_app("non-existing")` on an app that does not exist, it will raise `SanicException` by default.
+    If you call `Sanic.get_app("non-existing")` on an app that does not exist, it will raise :class:`sanic.exceptions.SanicException` by default.
 You can, instead, force the method to return a new instance of Sanic with that name.

 .. column::